Application Lottery Information

 - We do NOT divulge wait list positions to prevent student collusion.

-So suppose Carl and Debbie both choose 1st Choice: Film and 2nd Choice: Digital Media, AM or PM but not interested in Animation.
+So suppose Carl and Debbie both choose 1st Choice: Film and 2nd Choice: Design, AM or PM but not interested in Animation.
 Each person is placed in 4 of the 6 lotteries above.
 Similar to Avon and Brad's case above, their highest lottery number in any one of the specific lotteries above will determine if each is accepted or not.
 In the case, where the same random number is received for 2 or more of the lotteries, the order of 1st Choice, 2nd Choice, or 3rd Choice becomes the determining factor.

 Essentially, lottery numbers 1 through 14 (or 13) are accepted and lottery numbers 15 (or 14) or higher are placed on the wait list.